Engee documentation

 • — current;

-To model a nonlinear inductance coil, use the block Nonlinear Inductor.
+To simulate a nonlinear inductor, use the block Nonlinear Inductor.

 Errors

-You can add an error to the nominal value of the Inductance parameter.
-This error is usually specified in the data sheets.
-The table shows how the unit applies the error and calculates the inductance depending on the selected Tolerance application.
+You can add an error to the nominal value of the Induction parameter.
+This error is usually indicated in the technical descriptions.
+The table shows how the unit applies the error and calculates the inductance depending on the selected value of the Tolerance application parameter.

 None — use nominal value